 The idea, espoused by the Niti Aayog in order to support the farmers in case the market price falls below Minimum Support Price (MSP) is called, “Price Deficiency Payment”.
-This system aims to provide a part (for example 70 %) of the difference between the MSP and the market price to the farmers.
+This system aims to provide a part (for example, 70 %) of the difference between the MSP and the market price to the farmers.

 What is Price Deficiency Payment System?

-Under Price Deficiency Payment, proposal has been made to compensate for the difference between the government-announced Minimum Support Price and the actual market price for selected crops.
-For crops such as rice and wheat where it is effective currently, MSP announcements will continue.
+Under this system, the plan is to compensate farmers by paying them the difference between the government-prescribed Minimum Support Price and the actual market price for certain crops.
+For crops such as wheat and rice, the MSP announcements will continue.

-For other targeted crops, price deficiency payments will be made.
-However, it has to be noted that there may be a cap on the extent to which the Centre will bridge the gap between the MSP and the market price.
+For other selective crops, the price deficiency payments will be done.
+There would mostly be a cap on the extent to which the government will close the gap between the MSP and the market price.
 As per the NITI Aayog, the farmers will get benefits up to a certain percentage of the difference between the market price and the MSP.